squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

   [2]: https://github.com/squidfunk/mkdocs-material/blob/master/src/base.html
   [3]: https://fonts.google.com/specimen/Roboto

-### Proportional font
+### Monospaced font

 [:octicons-file-code-24: Source][2] ·
 :octicons-milestone-24: Default: [`Roboto Mono`][4]

-The _proportional font_ is used for code blocks and can be configured separately.
+The _monospaced font_ is used for code blocks and can be configured separately.
 Just like the regular font, it can be set to any valid [Google Font][1] via `mkdocs.yml` with: